 The buffalo has long stood as a symbol of resilience, determination and strength.
 Steve personally saw the buffalo as a “dying breed making a comeback.”
 The Heuler family, in a joint effort with compassionate friends, named themselves “Team Buffalo” and began compiling a monthly newsletter for Steve, called Buffalo Tracks.
 The newsletter spread positive information to lift spirits and unite the family during the hardest months of Steve’s battle.
 Steve died in May of 1995.
 The image of the buffalo lives far beyond his death.

-In 1996, Jim Heuler and his family purchased land in Pewaukee to accommodate the growing family businesses, Heuler Tile and Ceramic Tool Company.
+In 1996, Jim Heuler and his family purchased land in Pewaukee, Wisconsin to accommodate the growing family businesses, Heuler Tile and Ceramic Tool Company.
 While completing building permits, it was an instinctive choice to name the new structure “The Buffalo Building.”
 The entrance to the building held the following statement, composed by Steve’s wife, Cheryl: “The Buffalo Building was named to honor those who fight adversity with courage and those who support them in their fight.”

 The Buffalo Building was constructed using Prairie style architecture in order to integrate the surrounding landscape and unite the building with the prairie animal it was named after - the buffalo.
 The interior was filled with beautiful Mountain Green and Lake Placid Blue granites, exhibiting the natural features of the outdoors.
 The defining feature of the building was the stunning natural stone buffalo insignia in the lobby, made entirely of waterjet-cut granite.